 Students will gain a working knowledge of financial management by learning to develop a systematic approach to financial analysis; to apply techniques for planning, forecasting, and managing; as well as to evaluate and recommend improvements in the organization's financial performance.
+This course will include an introduction to common environmental, social, and governance (ESG) factors relevant for companies and long-term investors.
 Prerequisites: FIN 5008 or FINP 5008 or equivalent with a grade of C or better.
 Prerequisite courses can be no older than 10 years.
-Co-requisite: MGT 5001

-FIN 5503 Real World Finance for Managers
+FIN 5503 Real World Finance and Sustainability